maheshj01/searchfield/README.md

 - define max number of items visible in the viewport 📱
 - filter out the suggestions with a custom logic
 - visually customize the input and the suggestions
-- navigate through the suggestions using keyboard
+- navigate through the suggestions using keyboard for Desktop 🖥  ️
 - Listen to scroll events of suggestions

 ## Getting Started